Step 2: Publishing Tank State Output via JointState Topics¶

 timeCounter -= cycleTime;

-With the adjusted in this way, the actual state output is done by the code in this if block.
+With cycle adjustment in place, actual state output occurs within this if block.

 jointState.header.stamp.fromSec(time);

-sets the current time to the stamp in the header of the JointState message.
+sets the current time in the JointState message header’s stamp.

 for(int i=0; i < ioBody->numJoints(); ++i) {